How to Seek Compensation for a Public and Private Swimming Pool Injury

 Key Points:

-• Both public and private pool owners in Georgia are obligated to adhere to specific safety regulations mandated by law.
+• In the State of Georgia, both public and private pool owners are required to adhere to specific safety regulations mandated by law.

-• To pursue a personal injury claim due to a pool injury, it’s essential to demonstrate that the negligence of the property owner directly resulted in the accident.
+• If you wish to pursue a personal injury claim as the result of a pool injury, you must demonstrate that the negligence of the property owner directly resulted in the accident.

 • Claims against city-operated pools are often the most difficult to win.
 This is because they benefit from governmental immunity and the protections of the Georgia Recreational Property Act.